Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Exotic hadrons in decay

+We observe that in our models the pentaquark interferes with the background positively and generates an important effect on the spectrum due to its sizable coupling to the $J/\psi~\Xi$ channel.
+The pentaquark obtained in the present work manifests itself as a bump around its nominal mass of $4633~{\rm MeV}$, not very prominent, but seemingly detectable.
+The difference between green and blue curves comes from the fact that in the wide energy range the full amplitude may differ substantially from its Breit-Wigner approximation, and it gives the idea about the order of uncertainty which such an approximation may generate.

+The narrow pentaquark from \cite{Roca:2024nsi} interferes with the background negatively and leaves a sharper signal in the $J/\psi~\Xi$ invariant mass spectrum with approximately the same signal-to-noise ratio than the wider pentaquark.

-Let's now consider the calculation with a narrow $X(4140)$ and a wide $X(4160)$ resonances.
-The results (with FSI) can be seen in Fig. \ref{fig:J/psiXi-4140-4160}, where the green and the blue curves show the individual contributions of the $X(4140)$ and the $X(4160)$ resonances respectively, while the purple solid curve is the sum of both contributions.
-Note that the $X(4160)$ contribution is dominant with respect to that of the $X(4140)$.
+We now consider the calculation with a narrow $X(4140)$ resonance and a wide $X(4160)$ one.
+The results including FSI effects can be seen in Fig. \ref{fig:J/psiXi-4140-4160}, where the green and the blue curves show the individual contributions of the $X(4140)$ and the $X(4160)$ resonances, respectively, while the purple solid curve is the sum of both.
+Note that the $X(4160)$ contribution is the dominant one.
 It is also important to see that, in contrast to the previous case, the signal of the pentaquark interferes negatively with the background.
-This can be seen more clearly in Fig. \ref{fig:J/psiXi-4140-4160_twoRes}, where we compare the contributions from wide and narrow pentaquarks.
-Again we see that the presence of $P_{css}$ is well detectable in ambos cases, and that both produce approximately the same signal to noise ration.
-For the further studies we will concentrate on wider pentaquark produced by our model, as discussed in section \ref{sec:ResHeavy}.
+This can be seen more clearly in Fig. \ref{fig:J/psiXi-4140-4160_twoRes}, where we compare the spectra obtained assuming a wide or a narrow pentaquark.
+While the narrow option leaves an apparently better distinguishable signal, the presence of the $P_{css}$ is well detectable in both cases, with a similar signal-to-noise ratio.
+Again the difference between the green and blue curves, actually more prominent that in case of a wide $X(4140)$ resonance, Fig. \ref{fig:J/psiXi-4140}, comes from the difference between employing the full $T_{J/\phi\Xi,J/\psi\Xi}$ amplitude and its Breit-Wigner approximation.

+In the following results we will concentrate on the wider pentaquark, i.e. the one produced by our model and discussed in section \ref{sec:ResHeavy}.